benfarmercode/whats-free-on-craigslist/README.md

 # whats-free-on-craigslist
-A website that scrapes craigslist for free listings.
+A website that scrapes craigslist for location based free listings.